 Summer Reading Assignments

 We hope this letter finds you well as we near the end of the school year.
-Summer has nearly arrived, and while we want all students to enjoy themselves with family and friends, we also know that it is crucial for students to read during the break, not only for enjoyment but also to keep their skills sharp.
+We know it has been an interesting school year with lots of challenges, and while we want all students to enjoy themselves with family and friends this summer, we also know that it is crucial for students to read during the break, not only for enjoyment but also to keep their skills sharp.

 In order to retain and/or strengthen reading and writing skills, we encourage students to take notes as they read.
-When we return to school in September, students will work on activities and assignments based on the book, so please make sure your child finishes it by the end of the summer and brings it on the first day of school.
+When we return to school in September, students will work on activities and assignments based on their reading, so please make sure your child finishes by the end of the summer and brings their books on the first day of school.
 Students will be able to use their books and notes for all writing activities.
-See the sidebar for grade specific titles.
+Please review the appropriate reading lists to the right.

 In order to build vocabulary, please have your reader keep a vocabulary log.
 This can be a separate document, or he or she can keep track of new, interesting or difficult words in the novel they are reading.
-We have included a Sample Vocabulary Log LINK.
+We are including a sample vocabulary log link here.

 Below is an acronym for note-taking (VIVA CAPS) that students may wish to use to help them focus their reading.
 While we do not require students to take notes using this system over the summer, we recommend it as a way to focus reading and increase comprehension.